open-edge-insights/eii-core/README.md

   * Refer OpenVINO website in the below link to skim through known issues, limitations and troubleshooting https://docs.openvinotoolkit.org/2020.3/index.html

-  * The OS Kernel version shouldn't be greater than 4.18 for FPGA accelerator inference, Please follow below steps to downgrade the Kernel on host m/c.
-     ```
-    $ sudo gedit /etc/default/grub
-    ```
-    Change GRUB_TIMEOUT to -1 and run below command.
-    ```
-    $ sudo update-grub
-    ```
-    Reboot the machine with `sudo reboot`.
-Please select the Kernel version 4.18 or lower in the grub menu.
 ----

 # Time-series Analytics